MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/troubleshooting-mode-scenarios.md

 Network Protection is blocking Microsoft domain, preventing users from accessing it.

-1. Turn on troubleshooting mode, and log in to the device.
+1. Turn on troubleshooting mode, and sign into the device.

-2. Launch an elevated PowerShell command prompt.
+2. Launch an elevated PowerShell command prompt, and run the following commmand:

-    - `Set-MpPreference -EnableNetworkProtection Disabled`
+   `Set-MpPreference -EnableNetworkProtection Disabled`

 3. After disabling Network Protection, check to see if the domain is now allowed.